TimHess/steeltoe-wiki/Steeltoe-Support-Versions.md

 # Steeltoe Supported Versions

-This document shows all versions of Steeltoe and their support lifecycle.
+This document lists all versions of Steeltoe and their corresponding support lifecycles.

 ## Support Policy